t-mart/wap/README.rst

   ``sequence``

 Description
-  A sequence of paths *relative to the* ``path`` *of this directory* that specify the Lua (or XML) files your addon should load.
-The order of this sequence is respected.
+  A sequence of paths *relative to* `dirs[*].path`_  that specify the Lua (or XML) files your addon should load.
+The order of this sequence is respected in the generated TOC file.

-  See the :ref:`Sample config and directory structure <sample-config-and-dir-struct>`_ section for an example on where these files are expected to be inside your project.
+  See the `Sample Config File and Directory Structure`_ section for an example on where these files are expected to be inside your project.

   To demonstrate, a ``files`` section that looks like this: